 Random Access Memory (RAM)

-It is a memory that, unlike sequential access devices like tape drives, permits access to any storage location at any time.
-The CPU only handles the fastest data access possible since the RAM is quick and data is moved from the hard drive to RAM.
+Unlike sequential access devices like tape drives, random access memory (RAM) allows the CPU to access any storage location at any time, enabling the fastest data access possible.
+Since RAM is quick, data is moved from the hard drive to RAM for efficient handling by the CPU.

 Read Channel